Best Compression Sheets: Stretchy Bedding for Sensory Sleep Support

 Will I feel trapped in a compression sheet?

 Some people do, especially the first night.
-If you tend toward claustrophobia or panic in confined spaces, the pod-style products (Hug Sleep) may feel more restrictive than sheet-style products (Harkla, Kozy Calm) that you can lift off more easily.
-Start with the sheet-style if you’re concerned about feeling trapped.
-The open-foot designs also help reduce the enclosed sensation.
+If you tend toward claustrophobia or panic in confined spaces, pod-style products such as Hug Sleep may feel more restrictive than sheet-style products such as Harkla or Kozy Calm that you can lift off more easily.
+Start with a sheet-style product if you are concerned about feeling trapped.
+Open-foot designs can also reduce the enclosed sensation.

 Frequently Asked Questions